 What will happen if I am delayed?

 We ask you to arrange your day so that you check in to the next accommodation by 6.00 pm at the latest.
 If you haven’t shown up within an hour of that time, the accommodation owners have been asked to contact us and depending on the circumstances you could be reported missing.
 We could then initiate a search.
 If you are delayed and have a mobile phone, or reach a phone in the valley, please try to let either the accommodation or our office know what is happening.
 If you decide to have your evening meal before checking in, please let the accommodation owner know that this is what you are doing.

 What kind of rucksack do I need?

 If you book the Heart of Lakeland tour, there is one night for which you have a choice of whether or not to have your luggage delivered.
 If you opt not to have it delivered, you will need a rucksack large enough to carry the essentials for one night (spare light shoes, a change of clothes, night attire, etc.).
 If you have luggage delivered every night, a small day pack to carry food, water, spare clothes and other items you need while out walking will be adequate.
 If you book the extended version of the tour, the same applies for the single night spent at Loweswater.
-By not having your luggage delivered for these nights, you will be doing your bit to preserve the environment, AND WE WILL MAKE A DONATION TO NURTURE LAKELAND OF £5 for every person/single night spent at either place, for which we have not delivered your luggage to that point.
+By not having your luggage delivered for these nights, you will be doing your bit to preserve the environment, AND WE WILL MAKE A DONATION TO THE LAKE DISTRICT FOUNDATION OF £5 for every person/single night spent at either place, for which we have not delivered your luggage to that point.